spacelab-ufsc/spacelab-decoder/doc/index.rst

-.. spacelab_decoder documentation master file, created by sphinx-quickstart on Tue Jan 12 11:55:44 2021.
+.. spacelab-decoder documentation master file, created by sphinx-quickstart on Tue Jan 12 11:55:44 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to spacelab_decoder's documentation!
+Welcome to spacelab-decoder's documentation!
 ============================================

 .. toctree::